alexsnow348/alexsnow348.github.io/projects/index.md

 	Simple notification engine for alerting key economic events for the trading purposes.
 The engine alert before 3 mins with an SMS using Twilio SMS service.

+* <strong><a href ="https://github.com/alexsnow348/facetag" target="_blank">FaceTag: Face Recognition system</a></strong>

+	Face Recognition system trained for 81 people.
+Accuracy is around 70% achieved.
+Trained the model based on <a href ="https://github.com/davidsandberg/facenet" target="_blank">FaceNet</a> model which inspired by inspired by Inception & Inception-ResNet (CNNs).

 ## 2017
 * <strong><a href="https://wuthmone.shinyapps.io/ann_predictor_app/" target="_blank">Currency Exchange Rate Predictor</a></strong>